DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

             --rule-name <rule-name> --start-ip-address 0.0.0.0 --end-ip-address 255.255.255.255
 ```

+> [!NOTE]
->Note: if you use azure-cli version **2.86.0** or higher (released on May 2026), the --name/-n argument has been repurposed to specify the firewall rule name and the --server-name/-s argument was introduced to specify the server name.
+> If you use azure-cli version **2.86.0** or higher (released on May 2026), the --name/-n argument has been repurposed to specify the firewall rule name and the --server-name/-s argument was introduced to specify the server name.
 As a result, the command to run is:
 >```shell
 >az postgres flexible-server firewall-rule create --resource-group <resourcegroup> --server-name <postgresqlserver> \
 >            --name <rule-name> --start-ip-address 0.0.0.0 --end-ip-address 255.255.255.255